PhysicsJon/RpgCharacterGenerator/README.md

 #### Note
-This character generator is not licenced by Wizards of the Coast.
+This character generator is not licensed by Wizards of the Coast.